kawaxi/Kali-Setup/README.md

 COnfiuration of the IRC bouncer its not perfect, Please feel free to do your own contribution.

+Express Install: Will install basic apps and configure your system for daily use.

+Full Install: Will Install full package and let your system ready for Pentesting.

 Just do:

 # git clone https://github.com/kawaxi/kali-setup